{-# LANGUAGE BangPatterns #-}

 A program is coherent if it has exactly one meaning — i.e., its semantics is unambiguously determined.

-are possible - SO- For each different derivation a different class instance can be used.
+Coherenceis when multipletype derivationsare possible - SO- For each different derivation a different class instance can be used.
 This may lead to different behaviors

-introduce incoherence- Need to maintain coherence to write a program whose type checking (
+FlexibleInstancesandMultiParamTypeClassesintroduce incoherence- Need to maintain coherence to write a program whose type checking (

-) doesn't change its runtime (dynamic
+static) doesn't change its runtime (dynamic) properties

 -